shurillu/CTBot/README.md

 + [x] ArduinoJSON 6 support

 ### Changelog
++ 2.1.10 ESP8266 fingerprint key updated
 + 2.1.9  ESP8266 fingerprint key updated
 + 2.1.8  Fixed echobot and lightbot examples
 + 2.1.7  Telegram User ID is now int64 as Telegram Bot API changes
 + 2.1.6  Fix GET url adding full symbolic name
 + 2.1.5  Added SSL certificate verification for ESP32 SOC
 + 2.1.4  Fix an issue involving the inline keyboard
 + 2.1.3  correct a platformIO library issue that doesn't download the CTBotWifiSetup.* files
 + 2.1.2  getNewMessage is no more blocking as before; moved all static strings to FLASH (only for ESP8266 - +1 KB heap free)
 + 2.1.1  Memory optimization
 + 2.1.0  ArduinoJSON 5 and 6 support
 + 2.0.0  ESP32 support
 + 1.4.1  New Telegram Server IP and fingerprint update
 + 1.4.0  Reply keyboard added.
 Contact messages functionality added
 + 1.3.2  Bug fixing and new functionalities:
   + URL encoding: now it is possible to send all kind of characters
   + Added group infos (ID and Group title) in the TBMessage structure
 + 1.3.1  Fixed an issue that doesn't support negative and 64 bit values for chatID/groupID: now it use int64 numbers.
 This issue involved the CTBot::sendMessage() method.
 + 1.3.0  added new functionalities:
   + 2.5.0 ESP8266 toolchain support
   + Telegram server fingerprint authentication added
   + bugfixing:
     + 'TBUser' data now are populated correctly
     + Fixed a bug that doesn't send correctly some kind of messages
 + 1.2.0  Added localization messages, bug fixing
 + 1.1.1  Minor bug fixing
 + 1.1.0  Added inline keyboards, bug fixing
 + 1.0.1  Better performance, new algorithm for Telegram server queries: now sending and receiving messages requires almost no time.
 + 1.0.0  Initial version